 Traditionally, furniture has its dedicated space.
 Mobility, however, allows for an item to be transported to different locations, thus serving its purpose in multiple areas - instead of just one.

 NEED VS. DESIRE

-Finding ways to combine functional elements into one - will save space.
+Save space by finding ways to combine functional elements into one.
 Chair + Table combinations encourage constant use for various necessary tasks.
-Alternately, finding ways in which the chair might include desirable elements - will improve spatial look and appeal.
+Alternately, finding ways in which the chair might include desirable elements, improves spatial look and appeal.

 Create a chair that saves space, rather than taking it.

 Chair should be easily relocated within the home.

 Find ways to incorporate necessary and desirable elements.

 Create a folding chair that maintains its primary function while serving as a multi-purpose resource when in use, but easily transforms into a work of art when stored.

 Every joint has the can rotate 90 degrees.
 Flexible joints, allow for multiple configurations.